agiledev-students-spring-2023/simple-mern-stack-app-jojo1042/README.md

 To complete this exercise:

 1. run this app locally on your own machine (instructions for launching the app below)
-1. add a new page to the app called "About Us", where you have written a few paragraphs about yourself and included a photo of yourself (this does not require any modifications to the back-end code or database).
+2. add a new page to the app called "About Us", where you have written a few paragraphs about yourself and included a photo of yourself.
+The page content, including all text and the URL to the image must be retrieved as `JSON` data from a new route you create on the back-end.
 1. share a public link to your local instance of the app below (see `ngrok` instructions below for generating a public link)

 When you have completed the exercise, leave your local copy of the app running, enter the public link to it here, and push your code changes to GitHub: